Fertilizing Aquarium Plants: A Beginner's Guide

 | Slow growth, dark green | CO2 deficiency | Improve CO2, check light |

-| Algae explosion | Imbalance light/CO2/nutrients | Reduce light, check balance |
+| Algae explosion | Imbalance of light/CO2/nutrients | Reduce light, check balance |

 Fertilization and Algae: The Balance